What Is Doxycycline and How Does It Work?

 - allogeneic cultured keratinocytes/fibroblasts in bovine collagen

-Doxycycline moderate interactions with at leas 51 different drugs.
+- Doxycycline has severe interactions with at least 74 different drugs.

-Doxycycline moderate interactions with at leas 32 different drugs.
+- Doxycycline has moderate interactions with at least 30 different drugs.

 This document does not contain all possible interactions.
 Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.
 Check with your physician if you have health questions or concerns.